vuongvtrinh/vuongvtrinh.github.io/code/content/post/technical-resources-for-automation-and-control-professionals/index.md

 date = "2018-05-14"

 # Project title.
-title = "Industrial Automation Resources"
+title = "Technical Resources for Automation and Control Professionals"

 # Project summary to display on homepage.
 summary = ""